Depression and PET

 Major depressive disorder (MDD) is a mental disorder with high prevalence, often early age of onset, low recovery rates, and high rates of co-morbidity.
 MDD is strongly linked to anxiety disorders and cognitive impairment.
 Depression is moderately heritable, and numerous environmental risk factors have been identified.
 Epigenetic mechanisms play a role in susceptibility to depression.
-Inflammation (both neuroinflammation and systemic inflammation) has a cause and effect relationship with MDD and several other psychiatric and neurological disorders.

 Structural MRI studies have identified morphological changes in several brain regions.
 Brain PET imaging has been used to study regional changes in metabolism and neurotransmitter systems in depression and the effects of treatment.